 Each essay will be read and ranked by reviewers at the AGA.
-Final awards will be determined the AGA’s Executive Director.
+Final awards will be determined by the AGAs Executive Director.

-The AGA website provides a wealth of no-cost resources on hot-dip galvanizing information, including access to the current publications, Dr. Galv articles, the AGA KnowledgeBase, technical information resource CDs, and a variety of industry links.
+The AGA website provides a wealth of no-cost resources on hot-dip galvanizing information, including access to the current publications, the AGA KnowledgeBase, technical information resource CDs, and a variety of industry links.

 Submit your essay by filling out the submission form on the application page.
 You will receive an email confirmation your entry has been received.
 Please use our contact form for all questions.
 No phone calls please.

 9. How many times can I enter the contest?